percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/backup_scenarios/full_backup.rst

 Creating a backup
 ================================================================================

-To create a backup, run :program:`xtrabackup` with the :option:`xtrabackup --backup` option.
-You also need to specify a :option:`xtrabackup --target-dir` option, which is where the backup will be stored, if the |InnoDB| data or log files aren't stored in the same directory, you might need to specify the location of those, too.
-If the target directory does not exist, |xtrabackup|
-creates it.
-If the directory does exist and is empty, |xtrabackup| will succeed. |xtrabackup| will not overwrite existing files, it will fail with operating system error 17, ``file exists``.
+To create a backup, run `xtrabackup` with the `xtrabackup --backup` option.
+You also need to specify a `xtrabackup --target-dir` option, which is where the backup will be stored, if the *InnoDB* data or log files aren't stored in the same directory, you might need to specify the location of those, too.
+If the target directory does not exist, xtrabackup creates it.
+If the directory does exist and is empty, xtrabackup will succeed. xtrabackup will not overwrite existing files, it will fail with operating system error 17, ``file exists``.

 To start the backup process run: